AndysRobotics/microFramework/README.md

 * data-innerHtml - bind data from `mfw.data` object to the html
 * data-unknown - used if `data-innerHtml` is empty or not found
 * data-src - bind data from `mfw.data` object to element's src attribute
-* data-show - used to change the override the default display property `block` being used to show an element
+* data-show - used to change the override the default display property `block` when an element is shown
 * data-if - used to display an element based on a condition met from `mfw.data` object
 * data-class - used to bind from `mfw.data` object to an elements class
 * data-class-if - used to give an element an additional class name based on a condition met from `mfw.data` object